 Tendinitis, which is similar to bursitis, involves the inflammation or irritation of a tendon, or the fibrous cords that attach a muscle to a bone.
 This inflammatory condition commonly affects areas such as your shoulders, wrists, knees, and elbows.
 Common symptoms of tendinitis include a dull ache in the area, tenderness, or mild swelling.
 It is possible for tendinitis to occur suddenly, but most cases of this uncomfortable condition occur in people who regularly perform the same repetitive action.
 Tendinitis treatment is aimed towards reducing pain and inflammation, and physical therapy techniques designed to stretch and strengthen the muscle have proven to be an effective method of treatment.

 While the term ‘contusion’ may refer to the common bruise, individuals may additionally suffer from a small lump on the injured area and pain which accompanies the discoloration of the skin.
 Contusions are a type of hematoma, which may indicate a more serious injury to a ligament, tendon, or bone.
 If the contusion is mild, a combination of rest, ice, compression, and elevation will promote healing, but more severe contusions that affect more than just the surface of the skin may require treatment by a physical therapist.

 Don’t let a soft tissue injury slow you down!
 At IMPACT Physical Therapy, we will work with you to address and treat your injury so you can get back to feeling your best.
 Our dedicated clinicians can effectively treat a variety of soft tissue injuries, and we also provide many other physical therapy and performance services to our extensive clientele.
-Contact us at one of our six Illinois locations to learn more or to schedule a free Wellness or Injury Screening today!
+Contact us at one of our seven Illinois locations to learn more or to schedule a free Wellness or Injury Screening today!